How Much Can You Save with Solar Panels in the Philippines?

 When You Use Electricity

 Solar panels generate electricity from approximately 7am to 5pm.
 Appliances running during these hours consume solar power at zero cost.
-Appliances running at night draw from Meralco.
 The more electricity you consume during the day, the higher your savings.
-Home-based workers and families with daytime presence in the home benefit most.

 2